 While conservation is the main mission of the Boone and Crockett club, they are equally notable for their contributions to the ideas of hunter ethics and the establishment of record-keeping.
 Boone and Crockett's members were instrumental in defining the first fair chase principles that so many hunters abide by to this day.

 "Fair chase, as defined by the Club, is the ethical, sportsmanlike, and lawful pursuit and taking of free-ranging wild game animals in a manner that doesn't give the hunter an improper or unfair advantage," the club's website states.

 These principles have been seamlessly woven into the fabric of the nation's hunting laws.
 They are what prevent people from poaching animals after dusk via spotlights or from running them down and shooting them from vehicles.
 Today, most hunters know Boone & Crockett as the premiere records keeping organization.
 For many hunters, it is their life-long goal just to get one "Booner" into the book.
-No easy feat given the high minimum scores one must hit and the organization's high standards and rules for fair chase.
+That's no easy feat given the high minimum scores one must hit and the organization's high standards and rules for fair chase.